 On 30 October 2012, Statistics South Africa released the Census 2011 results.
-In 2011, the country held its third national population and housing count in post-apartheid South Africa.
+The census, which analysed the country's demographics, population distribution and access to services, average household size, income, migration, and mortality, was the third national population and housing count in post-apartheid South Africa.